 Why you should review the pricing of your training courses

-Why should you be a pricing champion?
 The best answer can be found in this classic Harvard Business Review article:

 “... a 1 per cent improvement in price, assuming no loss of volume, increases operating profit by 11.1 per cent.
 Improvements in price typically have three to four times the effect on profitability as proportionate increases in volume.”

-How to value price for training services
+How to value price for training courses

 Indeed a lack of differentiation can lead to commoditization and churn which leads to price discounting.
 I’ve seen this happen with face-to-face courses being undercut by digital course providers.
 So what can you charge compared to your competitors?

 How to develop enterprise pricing for elearning services